chariz/modern-flash/README.md

 	// Session config goes here
 });

-// Let @chariz/express-flash set itself up in the session: app.use(flash());
+// Let modern-flash set itself up in the session: app.use(flash());

 // An example of how you could use it: